-BRUSH Summer Research Program
+BRUSH(ES) Summer Research Program

 The goal of the BRUSH(ES) Programs is to provide hands-on research exposure and graduate or professional school preparation opportunities for individuals who are from populations underrepresented in biomedical research.
-Program dates are May 17 to August 6, 2021.
-Undergraduate students earn a stipend of $4,800 and are provided room and board at MSU Residential Facilities.
+Program dates are May 23 to August 6, 2022.
+Undergraduate students earn a stipend of approximately $5,500 and are provided room and board at MSU Residential Facilities.
 See the below links for more information.

 COVID-19: COVID-19: We plan to offer the BRUSH(ES) Programs in person in 2022, but if public health safety requires us to work remotely or in a hybrid model, we have the experience and dedication to provide participants with a rich and meaningful research experience.
 The health and safety of our students is of utmost importance, and thus all participants will be expected to comply with COVID-19 safety measures as implemented by Michigan State University and described here.